Suggest a Songfact / Artistfact

 This won Grammys for Best Rock Song and Best Male Rock Vocal Performance, while the album won for Best Rock Album.
 All of the awards were given away before the show, but Springsteen got plenty of time on the telecast.
 He and The E Street Band performed this during the show, and near the end of the show, Bruce and Little Steven were part of a tribute to Joe Strummer, playing The Clash classic "London Calling" along with Dave Grohl and Elvis Costello.
 Strummer died of a heart attack in 2002.

-Norah Jones beat this for the Song Of The Year Grammy when she won for "Don't Know Why."
-She won 5 awards that year.
+Norah Jones beat this for the Song of the Year Grammy when she won for "Don't Know Why."
+She won five awards that year.

 This anthemic song is a live favorite, and Springsteen played it on January 18, 2009 at a concert in Washington, DC to celebrate the inauguration of Barack Obama as President of the United States of America.
 Springsteen supported Obama during the campaign.